What is Marketing Strategy?

 Why is it important to establish a strategy before creating a plan?

 Without a strategy, you risk drastically reducing the effectiveness of your marketing efforts.
 By taking the time to conduct research on the marketplace, competition, and target demographics, along with clearly defining your business goals, you ensure that your marketing efforts are executed with purpose.
+A good strategy makes it easier to measure the success of your investment.

 Having a strategy helps you: